Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ### Timing Manager Modes

 Every `X` PWM periods (where the user specifies `X` using the function `timing_manager_set_ratio()`), the AMDC will collect data from the sensors.
-By default, the [Timing Manager](/firmware/arch/timing-manager.md) is set to `Legacy Mode`, in which the AMDC OS will run tasks independent of whether the sensors have completed data collection.
+By default, the [Timing Manager](/firmware/arch/timing-manager.md) is set to `Legacy Mode`, in which the AMDC OS will start running tasks at the same time as starting sensor data acquisition.

 ![](images/tmLegacySimple.svg)